Xilinx/Vitis-Tutorials/Machine_Learning_Tutorial/Section_3-Basic/Module_5/README.md

             --net_name    refinedet_5G \
             --options     "{'save_kernel':''}"
 ```

+Please note that you could also specify the path for prototxt, caffemodel and output_dir as you wish.

 During compilation, the compiler will give following output which will show useful informations including kernel name, input tensor names, input tensor shapes, output tensor names and output tensor shapes.
 With `save_kernel` option used, these informations are saved in `refinedet_kernel.info` in `board_file_zcu104_5G`.